 PDF download Download Article

 The egg theory, which originated with the Andy Weir short story "The Egg," is the belief that all humans share the same reincarnated soul—but there's more to this complex and beautiful idea than that.
-There are deep spiritual and philosophical implications to the theory, which we'll explore in more depth in this article.
+There are deep spiritual and philosophical implications to the theory, which we'll explore in more depth in this article, with insights from certified spiritual advisor Pam Muller.
 Keep scrolling for an explanation of the theory, why it matters, and whether it's true or not, as well as a look at related philosophies.

 Egg Theory Overview